Aggravated Domestic Battery

 James Dimeas understands that intent is a key element to the criminal charges of Domestic Battery and Aggravated Domestic Battery.
 Because police officers, judges, and prosecutors assigned to the Domestic Battery courtrooms throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, will quickly jump to conclusions, Mr. Dimeas understands that he needs to overcome the presumptions and the assumptions that come with representing a defendant charged with a Domestic Battery or an Aggravated Domestic Battery.
 Many times, when prosecutors are faced with the very real possibility that they will lose their case, the prosecutors will either dismiss the charges or reduce them to avoid losing a case.

-James Dimeas is a nationally-recognized, award-winning, Aggravated Domestic Battery Lawyer with over 27 years of experience handling Aggravated Domestic Battery Cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas is a nationally-recognized, award-winning, Aggravated Domestic Battery Lawyer with over-27 years of experience handling Aggravated Domestic Battery Cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, James Dimeas was recognized by the American Society of Legal Advocates as a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Recently, James Dimeas was recognized by the American Society of Legal Advocates as a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019 and 2020."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-AVVO rates James Dimeas as "Superb," the highest rating possible for any Aggravated Domestic Battery criminal defense attorney in the United States.
+AVVO rates James Dimeas as "Superb," 10 out of 10, the highest rating possible for any Aggravated Domestic Battery criminal defense attorney in the United States.

 Aggravated Domestic Battery lawyer, James Dimeas, is always available for a free and confidential consultation.
 If you are facing Aggravated Domestic Battery charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a personal consultation.
 You can speak to James Dimeas personally by calling 847-807-7405.